 Pros: built-in to the Amazon Prime price, now includes free games.
 Cons: yet another launcher on PC.
 Platform: PC, Mac Price: £5.99/$12.99 Free trial?
 Yes

-If you already have an Amazon Prime account, you really ought to take advantage of Twitch Prime.
-Not only does it give you exclusive loot and a free subscription to your favourite streamer, but it was recently revealed that free monthly games would be a staple of the service.
+Not only does it give you exclusive loot and a free subscription to your favourite streamer, but it also gives you free monthly games that are a good sweetener for a great deal.

 The only major downside?
 You need the Twitch launcher and cannot use the games on Steam; well, not without fiddling.
 There are so many launchers.
 Still, hard to resist if you’re already using Prime for online shipping or Video.